- Arthur Ashe

-Arthur Ashe https://www.biography.com/“From what we get, we can make a living; what we give, however, makes a life” -Arthur Ashe.
-Arthur Ashe during his childhood he was segregated and was less privileged than everyone else.
-Arthur Ashe was born on July 10th of 1943 and died February 6th of 1993 in Richmond, Virginia.
-Growing up Arthur Robert Ashe he was treated differently than other kids because he was an African-American.
-Then in the 1950s “his mother died unexpectedly and young Arthur refused to attend her burial.
+GPA Photo Archive / CC BY-SA 2.0 via FlickrDuring his childhood, Arthur Ashe was segregated and was less privileged than everyone else.
+Ashe was born on July 10th of 1943 and died February 6th of 1993 in Richmond, Virginia.
+Growing up Ashe was treated differently than other kids because he was an African-American.
+In the 1950s “his mother died unexpectedly and young Arthur refused to attend her burial.
 In order for him to cope, he grew emotionally distant and poured his energy into his schoolwork and tennis, and excelled at both” (“Arthur Robert Ashe, Jr”).
 This is when his tennis passion kicked off.
-Then later becoming the first ever black man to go on to play professional tennis.
-A hero must have the ability to be a inspiring and also hardworking.
-To be inspiring means to leave a path for others to follow and to guide others to their success.
-Being hardworking means to never give up when you fall down; and, work like there is no tomorrow.
-Arthur Ashe gave African-Americans hope because he was hardworking and inspired others; therefore, he is a hero.
+He became the first black man to play professional tennis.
+A hero must be inspiring and hardworking.
+For me, inspiring means to leave a path for others to follow and guiding others to their own success.
+Being hardworking means never giving up when you fall down and working like there is no tomorrow.
+Arthur Ashe gave African-Americans hope; therefore, he is a hero.

 Arthur Ashe has inspired people to fight for more than just themselves even if the entire world is against you.
 Arthur Ashe is a hero because he is hardworking and inspiring.
 “Ashe's evolution as an activist who had to contend with the shift from civil rights to Black Power.
 Off the court, and in the arena of international politics, Ashe positioned himself at the center of the black freedom movement, negotiating the poles of black nationalism and assimilation into white society” (Hall 1).
 He inspires many because of how hard he has worked as a black man to fight for equality.
 When life was against him near the end of his days he still fought hard to support many important causes.
 He led people to help others even if they may be different because they have a disease or just because of their skin color.
 Everyone is equal and everyone deserves a chance.